MorphDiv/TeDDi_sample/Reports/README.md

 ### World maps

 The [maps](maps) report is an [R markdown](https://rmarkdown.rstudio.com/articles_intro.html) report that produces world maps from the 100LC language sample.
 The R markdown report can be produced by running `knitr` in R Studio ([an example here](https://rmarkdown.rstudio.com/articles_integration.html)).
 The report can be viewed in the browser because GitHub renders markdown (`md`) files.

+**NOTE**: Python scripts should NOT be used for extracting numbers for further analyses.
+They only serve for getting approximate numbers at the pre-database stage.
+Please use the R scripts counted on the database for obtaining the reliable counts for further analyses.